jepefe/monitormate/README.md

 This is a fork of jepefe/monitormate, created by Jesús Miguel Pérez and originally distributed on his website: http://www.jeperez.com/monitor-solar-outback/

-How software works?
+How does this software work?
 ===========
 The software is divided in three parts:

-- Python script for receive and manage Mate3 datastream.
+- Python script for receive and manage MATE3 datastream.
 - PHP scripts for database records and query’s.
 - HTML/JavaScript webpage for visual representation.